siberianfox/tinygwiki/Stepper-Motors-and-Power-Supplies.md

 Here are some sources that carry some good motors.
 Please feel free to add your favorites.
 * [Alltronics](http://www.alltronics.com/cgi-bin/category/55) See the OSM's in particular.
 Often have some interesting surplus Lin motors.
 Have NEMA8's
 * [Pololu](http://www.pololu.com/category/87/stepper-motors) Have some nice smaller motors as well, e.g. NEMA11
-* [Automation Technologies (Keling)](http://www.automationtechnologiesinc.com/) In particular they carry a 425 Oz-in NEMA23 that only takes 2.8 amps.
+* [Automation Technologies (Keling)](http://www.automationtechnologiesinc.com/) In particular they carry a 425 oz-in NEMA23 that only takes 2.8 amps.
 Monster.
 * [Automation Direct](http://www.automationdirect.com/adc/Shopping/Catalog/Motion_Control/Stepper_Systems).
-Check out the STP-MTR-17060, a 125 ox-in NEMA17
+Check out the STP-MTR-17060, a 125 oz-in NEMA17

 ## References